jaouhary/jaouhary/README.md

 ### Hi there 👋

-- I am Software Engineer and an aspiring Cyber Security enthusiast currently living in Paris,France.
+- I am Software Engineer currently living in Paris,France.

 - I want to contribute to open source projects and create educational content.